The pathogenicity of human malaria parasites

 News - Lanzer group

-Currently the Lanzer lab is looking for 2 new PhD students on DFG-funded projects as part of the SFB1129.
+Currently the Lanzer lab is looking for a new PhD student on a DFG-funded project as part of the SFB1129.

 Application: via the HBIGS online application system